 MICHELLE: I do not.
 Nope.

-TOM: Yeah, I was thinking cooler, moist air against a warmer floor could cause additional condensation.
+TOM: Yeah, I was thinking cooler, moist air against a warmer floor could cause additional condensation on laminate floor.

 So look, if you want to reduce the moisture that’s coming up through the bathroom, there’s a couple of things I can suggest.
 First of all, you want to take a look at the grading and the drainage conditions outside that bathroom.
 Because the slab, if it’s getting very wet, is extremely hydroscopic.
 So all the moisture in the earth will be drawn into the slab and that’s going to wick up and show up in your bathroom, apparently.